Bride (band)

-Bride is an American Christian metal band formed in the 1980s, by brothers Dale and Troy Thompson.
-During the band's peak years it was known for covering a wide range of musical styles and remains popular in places like Brazil.
+Bride is an American Christian rock and metal band that formed in Louisville, Kentucky by brothers Dale and Troy Thompson in 1983.
+During the band's peak years, it was known for covering a wide range of musical styles and remains popular in places like Brazil.
 Their song "Same 'Ol Sinner" is on the Digital Praise PC game Guitar Praise.

-Band history
+History

-Bride was formed in Louisville, Kentucky in the early 1980s, by brothers Dale and Troy Thompson.
+Bride formed in 1983 in Louisville, Kentucky by brothers Dale and Troy Thompson.
 Going by the name Matrix at first, the brothers started writing music and recording demos in 1983.
 They recorded four demos and started selling them at concerts and through magazines.
 In 1986, the band opened for the Canadian group Daniel Band in Pottstown, Pennsylvania.
 This performance caught the eye of an agent of Refuge Records.
 He decided to sign them to their new label, Pure Metal Records, which was oriented to metal music.
-At that time, the band consisted of guitarist Steve Osborne (1966–2011), bassist Scott Hall, and drummer Stephen Rolland.
+At that time, the band consisted of vocalist Dale Thompson, bassist Troy Thompson, guitarist William Sutherland and drummer Stephen Rolland.
+With this lineup, Troy Thompson sometimes also played guitar while Dale Thompson played bass.
 They officially changed its name to Bride and went on to record Show No Mercy.
 In 1988, bassist Frank Partipilo joined the band and with this line up they recorded Live to Die and Silence Is Madness (1989).

-With their contract with Pure Metal Records about to end, the band released End of the Age in 1990, which is a compilation album of hits from their first three albums, as well as two new songs that would go to become Bride staples - Everybody Knows My Name and Same Ol' Sinner.
+With their contract with Pure Metal Records about to end, the band released End of the Age in 1990, which is a compilation album of hits from their first three albums, as well as two new songs that would go to become Bride staples – Everybody Knows My Name and Same Ol' Sinner.
 The album signaled the "end of an age" as the band shifted away from the heavy metal of their past towards a Guns N' Roses' influenced hard rock sound.

 In 1991, Rick Foley (bass) and Jerry McBroom (drums) joined the band.
-With a new record deal with Star Song Records, the band released Kinetic Faith.
+With a new record deal with Star Song Records, the band released Kinetic Faith that year.
 The album spawned some hits in commercial radio.
 In 1992, it was announced that Dale would leave to join Stryper to replace Michael Sweet, but this never took place.
-They followed Kinetic Faith with Snakes in the Playground and Scarecrow Messiah (1994) before releasing yet another compilation, Shotgun Wedding: 11 No. 1 Hits and Mrs., and finally parting ways with Starsong in 1995.
+They followed Kinetic Faith with Snakes in the Playground in 1992 and Scarecrow Messiah in 1994 before releasing another compilation album, Shotgun Wedding: 11 No. 1 Hits and Mrs., and finally parting ways with Starsong in 1995.
 All three albums produced many successful hits in Brazil, where the band has toured and been received with enormous crowds and fanbase.

 That same year, the band signed a one-record deal with a new label called Rugged Records.
 They also welcomed a new bassist, Steve Curtsinger.
 Drop (1995) featured banjo and mandolin.
-In 1997, they released The Jesus Experience which continued their alternative style leanings, however, with a slight grunge and post-grunge overtone.
-The next year, they released Oddities.
-Although intended to be a return to their roots, the album was more of a blend between alternative rock and hard rock.